2020 Even Ruined Snow Days. Great.

 So the snow day may have been doomed even without a shove from the pandemic.
 It’s worth remembering, though, that global warming doesn’t just mean a steady increase in temperature.
 Climate change also makes for more, greater weather extremes of every kind.
-Witness how we went all through the alphabet and then some naming storms this year, followed by the nor’easter that walloped the East Coast this week after two nearly snowless years.
+Witness how we went all through the alphabet and then some naming storms last year, followed by the nor’easter that’s walloping the East Coast this week after five nearly snowless years.
 The Washington Post says the U.S. now spends almost 10 times more responding to natural disasters than it did in the 1980s.

 In July of 2019, Governor Wolf, who otherwise always seemed like a fun guy, signed a bill allowing school districts to opt for “flexible instructional days” that would employ technology to provide students with at-home lessons in case of inclement weather or other contingencies.
 In retrospect, this seems extremely far-sighted, but few districts statewide had put the pilot program into place when Wolf ordered schools closed last March because of COVID-19.
 Suddenly, every day was a snow day, and administrators were struggling to get lesson plans, laptops, and school breakfasts and lunches into students’ hands.